FelicityIris/RXdwm/README.md

 ![Personal-RTRXdwm-And-Desktop-Build](https://github.com/Red1922/Personal-RTRXdWM-And-Desktop-Build/blob/main/Media/Core/rtrxdwmcore.png?raw=true)

-(Yes I know, very ~~Shit~~ Superb Logo)

 This Repository contains my RTRXdwm build along with related Desktop Files.

-RTRXdwm - R. T. Redreovich's X dwm is a custom build of dwm.
+RTRXdwm - RT Redreovič's X dynamic window manager is a custom build of dwm.
 It contains tons of patches which you may require in a dynamic window manager.
 With some changes, you can easily use this.

 Why did I rename it?
 It is pretty much a whole package you would need, and if supplemented with my configuration, really you have an entire Desktop Suite.
 Plus the Name looked cooler.
 B)

 # Things to do

-- Fix bug where Bottom bar flies upwards when using Picom-pijulius.
-- Understand and rectify the Bottom bar.
-- Patch Barpadding and status2d into the Bottom bar.
-- Patch Fancybar? (idk I will think about it)
 - Fix layoutmenu (currently the layout pops up but the indexing is broken and if you click on any layout, it simply doesn't run, though you can probably just use the hotkeys or layout cycle, do you even need this? might as well use the menu for something else...)

 # Custom Kernel